Mostafa-HEH/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 26: What does this script print?
 Task 27: Will the last line of this script print 139926795932424?
 Answer with Yes or No.
 Task 28: Will the last line of this script print 139926795932424?
 Answer with Yes or No.
+Task 29: Write a function magic_string() that returns a string “BestSchool” n times the number of the iteration (see code):